Top Family Adventures in Squamish

 Playing on deck with Canadian Coastal

 The Comforts of Home

 Just because you like to play outside doesn't mean you need to rough it.
-Book your family into one of Squamish's family-friendly hotels where you can dip your toes into the swimming pool and focus on quality family time.
+Book your family into one of Squamish's family-friendly hotels where you can dip your toes into the swimming pool or check-in to a riverside cabin and focus on quality family time.

 - Executive Suites Hotel and Resort